 Recording an instructional video with a camera

-There are a lot of similarities between recording your screen and creating a training video with a camera.
-You still need a plan, a script, and the right tools, but stepping in front of the camera brings new challenges.
+Screen recordings and training videos with a camera are similar practices.
+For either, you’ll need a plan, a script, and the right tools, but stepping in front of the camera brings new challenges.

 Here are a few things to consider when creating an instructional video that includes camera video:

 - Don’t get overwhelmed by equipment.
-In the video above, we only used five tools: a tripod, smartphone, phone clip, a clean backdrop, and lights.
+Usually, you can get away with the basics: a tripod, a smartphone, a phone clip, a clean backdrop, and lights.

 - Place your camera on a tripod, and position it as close to your subject as possible while still getting everything you need in the shot.
 Being close to the subject will help you get the best possible audio when recording with a smartphone camera.